Bigcommerce vs Volusion (2018) - Comparison Review

 The main differences in terms of features to watch out for between the two sets of plans are:

-- the number of products you can sell: Bigcommerce allows you to sell an unlimited number of products on all their plans; Volusion only provides this on the most expensive 'Premium' plan.
+- The number of products you can sell: Bigcommerce allows you to sell an unlimited number of products on all their plans; Volusion only facilitates this on the most expensive 'Premium' plan.

-- sales limits: Bigcommerce applies sales limits to each of its plans (for example, you can sell up to $50k worth of products on its 'Standard' plan, $125k on its 'Plus' plan and $1m on its Pro plan) - exceed these and you'll have to upgrade to a more expensive monthly plan.
+- Sales limits: Bigcommerce applies sales limits to each of its plans (for example, you can sell up to $50k worth of products on its 'Standard' plan, $150k on its 'Plus' plan and $400k on its Pro plan) - exceed these and you'll have to upgrade to a more expensive monthly plan.

-The free templates that Volusion and Bigcommerce provide are pretty good, but Volusion offers significantly more free templates than Bigcommerce: 13 vs 7 respectively.
-Additionally, the Volusion free themes are more distinct from each other; some of the Bigcommerce templates are so similar in appearance that it's a bit cheeky to label them as individual templates - it's more a case of different colours being applied to the same template.
-As such I think it's a win for Volusion here.
+Additionally, the Volusion free themes are more distinct from each other; some of the Bigcommerce templates are so similar in appearance that it's probably a bit cheeky to label them as individual templates - it's more a case of different colours being applied to the same template.

 Mobile storefronts and smartphone apps